The idea of making a Cranachan Cheesecake recipe wasn’t really a stretch. After all, Cranachan is already a cream/cheese-based dessert!

 Fold in the cooled oats carefully.

-Put half of the mixture into the cake tin and make sure it’s smoothed right down into the bottom and to the edges.
+Put half of the mixture into the cake tin and smooth it down to the bottom and edges.
 Add the other half on top and smooth out.

 Put in the fridge to set for 6-8 hours minimum.